 After spending 6 weeks carving a Mexico backpacking route through some of the country’s most beautiful spots, ranging from wildly popular places to those almost totally devoid of tourists, we put together this itinerary for first-time visitors to Mexico.

 Will you be able to cover everything in the country with only 2 weeks in Mexico?
-Absolutely not–two visits later, we still have a wish list a mile long.
+Absolutely not–we have a personal Mexico travel bucket list that is several lifetimes long.

 But if you’re looking to fall in love with Mexico in 2 weeks, this is how to do it.